Sending

 Unsubscribe links

-How unsubscribe is handled depends on whether you are sending a transactional email or a campaign.
+How unsubscribe is handled depends on what you are sending: a transactional email, a topic email (POST /emails with topic_id), or a campaign.

 Transactional emails (sender-driven)

-For POST /emails, MailBlastr does not add an unsubscribe link or List-Unsubscribe header.
+For POST /emails without a topic_id, MailBlastr does not add an unsubscribe link or List-Unsubscribe header.
 Transactional sends — receipts, password resets, confirmations — are sender-driven: if a message needs an unsubscribe mechanism, you add it to your own HTML.
 This keeps MailBlastr from injecting footers into messages where they don't belong.

 If a recipient should be able to opt out of a transactional email, include your own unsubscribe link in the html body.
 You can record the resulting opt-out as a suppression so future sends to that address are skipped.